-As many as those who would relate cruising with crass tourism, an increasing number of people have realised that the judgement is untrue.
-With properly running vehicle and discreet guide, it can be an enjoyable, and especially efficient trip like any other one you can plan.
+As many as those who would relate cruising with crass tourism, an increasing number of people have realized that the judgment is untrue.
+With properly running vehicle and discreet guide, it can be enjoyable, and especially an efficient trip like any other one you can plan.

 We can immediately provide you 5 reasons why cruising Southeast Asia is the new trend of traveling

 - You only need to unpack once, when boarding the ship.
 Then enjoy a long-haul trip to various destinations

 - The exotic beauty of Southeast Asia’s nature can hardly be rival

 - A cruise in Southeast Asia also includes port stops at dynamic urban centers